Duration:

 Day 1: Cusco – Abra Málaga – Huamanmarka – Santa María

-We will begin our Inca Jungle trail at 6:30 am with a pick up from your hotel.
+We will begin our Inca Jungle trail at 6:30 am with a pick-up from your hotel.
 On our way out, we will pass by the towns of Chinchero, Urubamba, and Ollantaytambo, all belonging to the Sacred Valley.
-The adventure begins at Abra Málaga a 4,316m / 14,160 ft high pass, with its impressive view of the snowcapped Huacay Willca (Mt.
+The adventure begins at Abra Málaga at 4,316m / 14,160 ft high pass, with its impressive view of the snowcapped Huacay Willca (Mt.
 Veronica).
-Here you will receive our biking equipment, bicycles and safety instructions.
+Here, you will receive our biking equipment, bicycles, and safety instructions.

 Then we will begin our bike descent, crossing different ecological zones such as Puna and Cloud Forest, both having a huge range of flora and fauna.
 After 3 hours of biking downhill, we will finish our bike journey at the archaeological remains of Huaman Marq’a.
-Here we will take the van again and drive 25 minutes to the town of Santa Maria (approximately 1,200m / 3,937ft). then we will continue walking 25 minutes to Pispitatos village that is locate in the midle of the mountain and forest we will spend the night in the eco house, , dinner and breakfast the next day are provided.
+Here we will take the van again and drive 25 minutes to the town of Santa Maria (approximately 1,200m / 3,937ft).
+Then we will continue walking for 25 minutes to Pispitatos village, which is located in the middle of the mountain and forest.
+We will spend the night in the eco house, and a delicious dinner and breakfast are provided the next day.

 Day 2: Santa María – Qellomayo – Cocalmayo – Santa Teresa

 We will restart the trek, taking in the beautiful and dramatic landscapes of the Vilcabamba mountain range.
 After this viewpoint, the trail descends to the small village of Qellomayo.
-We will have lunch here and then begin the last part of the trek, approximately 2 more hours.
-We end up at the Cocalmayo (optional) and afterwards reach the town of Santa Teresa.
-Overnight accommodation here; dinner and breakfast on the next day.
+We will have lunch here and then begin the last part of the trek, which is approximately 2 more hours.
+We end up at the Cocalmayo (optional) and afterward reach the town of Santa Teresa.
+We will spend the night here with our overnight accommodation and then enjoy dinner and breakfast the next day.

 Day 3: Santa Teresa – Hidroeléctrica – Aguas Calientes